 2.18.
 The BPDT should be prepared on a cash controllable basis (see Glossary).
 This means exclusive of all provisions and all accruals and prepayments that are that are not incurred as part of the ordinary level of business.
 All expenses recognised are those expected to be incurred as part of the ordinary level of business.

 2.19.
 The BPDT should be prepared using the same accounting policies as in the preparation of the regulatory financial statements, in accordance with UK GAAP or IFRS unless otherwise stated.
-In the event that the accounting policies applied to prepare the template differ from those used in the regulatory financial statements (for some or all years) a TO must include appropriate details including quantification of the difference.
+In the event that the accounting policies applied to prepare the template differ from those used in the regulatory financial statements (for some or all years) a licensee must include appropriate details including quantification of the difference.

 Definitions

 2.20.
-Definitions are included in the specific instructions for the tables unless they affect more than one table.
-TOs must ensure that the definitions are clearly understood and are complied with when entering any data into the template.
+Definitions are included in the specific instructions for the tables unless they affect more than one table. licensees must ensure that the definitions are clearly understood and are complied with when entering any data into the template.
 Where there is doubt or uncertainty, please refer to Ofgem for clarification.
-This is to ensure consistency and comparability of data entry across TOs.
+This is to ensure consistency and comparability of data entry across licensees.

 Use of Estimates and Allocations

 2.21.
-Where a TO (and any affiliate or related undertaking of the licensee) has apportioned costs to complete the tables, the basis of apportionment must be provided.
+Where a licensee (and any affiliate or related undertaking of the licensee) has apportioned costs to complete the tables, the basis of apportionment must be provided.

 Additional information

 2.22.
-If TOs consider that additional information beyond that requested is necessary to develop a complete understanding of the information presented in the tables then such information should be included in the narrative.
+If licensees consider that additional information beyond that requested is necessary to develop a complete understanding of the information presented in the tables then such information should be included in the narrative.

 Template errors

 2.23.
 Where errors (eg incorrect formulae, incorrect links) in a worksheet are identified then Ofgem should be notified as soon as possible.
-Ofgem will make the necessary corrections, log them in the change log and notify the TOs.
+Ofgem will make the necessary corrections, log them in the change log and notify the Licensees.

 General tables